Driverless cars must be publicly owned – here’s why

 The companies keen to get these cars on our roads must negotiate with government to do so.
-This is our opportunity to rethink transport so that it's sustainable and works for everyone.
+This is an opportunity to rethink transport and create sustainable cities that work for everyone.

-Fleets of publicly owned self driving, electric, shared cars could transform how we travel.
+Publicly owned, self driving, electric, shared cars could help us transform how we travel.
 Here's how it COULD work, if we make it happen.

 Forget owning your own car.
 You don't need to.
 You simply buy 'mobility as a service' and pay an affordable monthly fee or as you go.
-Everyone has access to a car, whenever they need it, wherever they live.
+You have access to a car, if and when you need it, wherever you live.

-For fixed, high density routes - where lots of people need to make the same journey - we have public transport: buses, trams, trains.
+We have a strong public transport network for fixed, high intensity routes.
+Where lots of people need to make the same journey - we have buses, trams and trains.
 These might also be driverless but there should always be guards on board to help out passengers and make sure everyone is safe and looked after.
 You can easily walk or cycle directly to the bus stop or train station.
-For many journeys, you won't need a driverless car.

-For flexible, low density routes - if you're in the countryside, travelling late at night, or need a door to door service - you can jump in a 'WeGo': a driverless car.
+We have driverless cars for flexible, low intensity routes.
+If you're in the countryside, travelling late at night, or need a door to door service - you can jump in a 'WeGo': a publicly owned driverless car.
 This will link in with the public transport network routes to give you a seamless, integrated journey.

 Book on your smartphone (if you don’t have one, there’s a phone number to ring with an actual human at the other end!) and confirm:

 - Do you want a door to door service or can you walk or cycle some of the way?

 - Your WeGo will connect with buses and trains in the most efficient way for your journey - will you need a mobility assistant for transfers?